rsvp/chess/README.md

 * A champion is afraid of losing, everyone else is afraid of winning.
 * A change in the character of the play will influence your psychological mood.
 * A chess player is a frivolous man who cares more about attaining his goal than the goal in itself.
+* A clever player not only wins, but excels at winning with ease.
 * A combination is a forced variation with a sacrifice.
 * A combination seeks to refute false values which leads to an unexpected reassessment.
 * A defeatist attitude inevitably leads to disaster.
+* A defense is skillful if your opponent does not know what to attack.
 * A draw can be obtained not only by repeating moves, but also by one weak move.
 * A gambit opening brings reputation of being a dashing player at the cost of losing.
 * A good plan incorporates many little plans.